Baytown, TX 77520

 5 of the Best Ways to Enjoy Fall in Baytown

-Updated for 2022; original script by James Waterson
+Updated: original story by James Waterson

 Nothing beats hitting the road in the fall when the season’s cooler temperatures and festive holidays set the stage for the ideal getaway.
 Whether you’re looking for some time away to relax and reconnect with your family or to immerse yourself in the beauty of the Texas Gulf Coast, find your way to Baytown.
 Located about 25 miles east of Houston on the eastern shores of multiple bays, Baytown is full of experiences that will help you get the most out of autumn.
 Read on to discover all the possibilities, then plan your visit here.